-Lynden International supports humanitarian, relief and health programs in many challenging, underdeveloped corners of the world.
+Lynden Logistics supports humanitarian, relief and health programs in many challenging, underdeveloped corners of the world.
 As a global freight forwarder, Lynden serves as a logistics partner for customers by simplifying complex logistics requirements during health crises and natural disasters.

 In Seattle, Fred Hutchinson Cancer Research Center works with Lynden to help meet its goals of researching and fighting cancer globally, including low- and middle-income countries, as well as supporting COVID research efforts today.
 Lynden coordinates and ships materials and supplies to Uganda and other destinations to support the Global Oncology group and laboratories within its research group in Uganda.